Critique and Crisis: Dialectics of Enlightenment and Critique and Crisis

-Presumably alluding to Koselleck's corresponding statements historian Ute Daniel suspects: "If a book by Theodor W. Adorno and Max Horkheimer with the title Dialectic of Enlightenment had not been published in 1947, then Koselleck's dissertation would have been titled thus".
+Presumably alluding to Koselleck's corresponding statements, historian Ute Daniel suspects: "If a book by Theodor W. Adorno and Max Horkheimer with the title Dialectic of Enlightenment had not been published in 1947, then Koselleck's dissertation would have been titled thus".
 The comparison of the two books is initially based on the fact that enlightening criticism turns into its opposite in the historical process, into despotism and comprehensive manipulation.
 However, the contexts of justification differ considerably: while Horkheimer and Adorno base this dialectic much deeper in the history of mankind, on the self-assertion of the subject, and do not ignore the progressive side of the Enlightenment, Koselleck's "illiberal critique of the Enlightenment" refers to the "illiberal critique of the Enlightenment" on political processes of the 17th and 18th centuries, whose Enlightenment critique would, according to him, lead to political crises and ultimately revolutions of a destructive nature.
-In the preface to the 1973 paperback edition, Koselleck speaks expressis verbis of a "dialectic of the Enlightenment", without, however, referring to the work of Horkheimer and Adorno.
+In the preface to the 1973 paperback edition, Koselleck writes expressly of a "dialectic of the Enlightenment", without, however, referring to the work of Horkheimer and Adorno.

 The historian Michael Schwartz also states that Koselleck owes a great deal to Horkheimer and Adorno's critique of the Enlightenment: both approaches coincide in the finding that "Enlightenment is totalitarian".
 However, Koselleck's critique of the Enlightenment is "not an Enlightenment 'self'-critique as in Horkheimer/Adorno, but a (further) neo-conservative frontal attack from the outside".
 Koselleck's thesis is not aimed at the self-reflection of the Enlightenment, but at "its 'unmasking' as politically incapable and thus highly dangerous hypocrisy".
 Schwartz points out a further difference between the two publications: Horkheimer/Adorno's current interest in knowledge was aimed at a deeper understanding of National Socialism and the Second World War, while Koselleck's analysis purported to provide historical insight into the "Cold War" and the totalitarian threat from the East.

-Reception
+Reception and influence

 Years after its publication, 'Critique and Crisis' was described as the "most successful dissertation by a German humanities scholar in the 20th century in literary terms".
 The Swiss Wissenschaftsforscher Mario Wimmer summarized in his brief history of reception that the work was "in all cases perceived, translated and introduced as a 'classic'".
 The book has been translated into Spanish (1965), Italian (1972), French (1979), English (1988), Serbian (1997), Japanese (1999), Portuguese (1999) and Chinese (2006).